kubernetize/bind/README.md

 # bind

-Bind installed from Alpine.
+Bind installed from Alpine, runs rootless.
 All confiuration shall be mounted externally.